nanoporetech/medaka/README.md

     pip install medaka

-On Linux platforms this will install a precompiled binary, on MacOS (and other) platforms this will fetch and compile a source distribution.
+On contemporaray Linux and macOS platforms this will install a precompiled binary, on other platforms a source distribution may be fetched fetch and compiled.

 We recommend using medaka within a virtual environment, viz.:

-    virtualenv medaka --python=python3 --prompt "(medaka) "
+    python3 -m venv medaka
-    . medaka/bin/activate
+    . ./medaka/bin/activate
     pip install --upgrade pip
     pip install medaka